Study Describes Motor Sign Phenotypes of People with Genetic FTD

 The study’s authors note that while extensive literature details the behavioral and language-based features of genetic FTD, detailed characterization of motor disorders is lacking outside of sporadic cases or case studies.
 The authors looked to address this by describing the motor phenotypes of genetic FTD.

-Researchers enrolled 322 participants through the Genetic Frontotemporal Dementia Initiative (GENFI) who either carried gene variations associated with the development of FTD; c9orf72, GRN, and MAPT.
+Researchers enrolled 322 participants through the Genetic Frontotemporal Dementia Initiative (GENFI) who either carried gene mutations associated with the development of FTD; c9orf72, GRN, and MAPT.
 Participants at risk of developing a gene variation were also enrolled if they had a first-degree relative who was a confirmed carrier.

 Members of the cohort had their motor impairments assessed and rated in severity, and MRI data was collected from 286 members.